omodakakuwai/SBC7725/README.md

 Since the four-level HW stack in the DSP is insufficient to perform recursive processing using call nesting, VTL implements a SW stack in the internal RAM.
 CALL/RETURN are the instructions for HW stack and cannot be used for the SW stack, therefore, pseudo-CALL/RETURN are implemented using JMP instruction.
 When a pseudo-CALL is called, a return destination is PUSHed onto the SW stack and when a pseudo-RETURN is executed, it is POPed from the SW stack.
 These implementaions make call nesting possible.

-The second idea is to identify the JMP destination in a psedo-return.
+The second idea is what information to select as the JMP destination in a psedo-CALL/RETURN.
-Since the DSP only have an immediate JMP instruction, it cannot execute indirect JMP based on the label value.
+Since the DSP only have an immediate JMP instruction, it cannot execute indirect JMP based on the next address of psedo-CALL.
 Therefore, a binary tree search is performed based on the label value to find the corresponding JMP instruciton from a pre-defined set of immediate JMP insturions.

 ![](https://github.com/omodakakuwai/SBC7725/blob/main/images/SBC7725.jpg)